Cape Fear River Watch – Kemp Burdette, email@example.com

 Sustainable Sandhills – Wayne Rider, email@example.com

-Sustainable Sandhills developed from a partnership between the Army post of Fort Bragg (the world’s largest military installation) and the North Carolina Department of Environment and Natural Resources.
+Sustainable Sandhills is our Center’s Middle Cape Fear River Basin community partner located in Fayetteville, NC.
+Since 2005, Sustainable Sandhills has been devoted to sustainability and conservation efforts for communities near the Fort Liberty military post (the world’s largest military installation).
 Sustainable Sandhills is now a 501(c)(3) non-profit organization that serves nine counties: Cumberland, Harnett, Hoke, Lee, Montgomery, Moore, Richmond, Robeson and Scotland Counties.
 Through education, demonstration and collaboration, Sustainable Sandhills creates resilient environmental, economic and social resources for current and future generations in the Sandhills of North Carolina.

 Research Translation Coordinator; Project 2 Co-Leader; Associate Professor, Dept. of Pharmacology and Toxicology, Brody School of Medicine at East Carolina University; Adjunct Associate Professor Dept. of Biological Sciences, College of Sciences, NC State

 Project 1 Co-Investigator; Director Pediatric Healthy Weight Research and Treatment Center, East Carolina University

 Project 1 Co-Investigator; Associate Professor, Dept. of Public Health, East Carolina University

 - Research Centers – Since 1987, the Superfund Research Program has funded research at 35 universities across the United States, and currently funds 249 research and engagement projects at 23 universities with 142 collaborations at 120 institutions.